ZacharyTAO/Resume-Telegram-Bot/README.md

-# .hackproject
+#Resume Telegram Chat Bot

-This application aims to help interviewees share their experiences with the interviewers.
+1. This application aims to help interviewees share their personal experiences with the interviewers.

-users: employers

-responses: questions and answers

-frontend py file: describes chatbot actions

-backend py file: interacts with database

-database: aws rds and mysql
+2. Developed bot using Python and MySQL for database management.
+Hosted application on Google Compute Engine